AndreiMoraru123/ContextCollector/README.md

 x_{-1} = \text{CNN}(I)
 ```

-2. The context vectors are calculated from both the encoder output, and the hidden state (initially a mean of the encoder output), using attention.
+2. The context vectors are calculated from both the encoder output, and the hidden state (initially a mean of the encoder output), using Bahdanau alignments.

 ```math
 x_t = \text{WeSt}, t \in \{0, \dots, N-1\} \to \text{ this is a joint embedding representation of the context vector}